Hacienda Carmona

 Hacienda Carmona is an incredibly beautiful estate located on the fertile slopes of the Hunahpú Volcáno (also called Agua in Spanish), in the heart of the Antigua Valley.
 Coffee was first planted here in the 1800s, and many of the original Typica and Bourbon varieties originally planted remain today and contribute to the elegant and distinct flavour profile this special farm produces.

 Hacienda Carmona is owned by the Zelaya family, who have been growing coffee for over 100 years.
-Walking around Carmona is like taking a trip through the Zelaya family’s history: this was the first estate purchased by patriarch Luis Pedro Aguirre, and is now managed by fourth-generation producer Ricardo Zelaya (of Santa Clara Estate).
+Walking through Carmona is like taking a trip through the family’s storied history with coffee: this was the first estate purchased by patriarch Luis Pedro Aguirre in 1910, and is now managed by fourth-generation producer Ricardo Zelaya (of neighbouring Santa Clara Estate).

-Before Ricardo took over operations, Carmona was owned by his aunt, Maria Zelaya Aguirre who inherited the farm in 1959.
-For decades, Maria grew coffee following more conventional techniques, but in 2012, after a bout of leaf rust decimated the farm, Maria decided to completely overhaul the agricultural practices and focus on producing higher quality, specialty grade coffee.
+Before Ricardo took over operations, Carmona was owned by his aunt, Maria Zelaya Aguirre ,who inherited the farm in 1959.
+For decades, Maria grew coffee following more conventional techniques, spending most of her time walking through the farm, keeping a close eye on the cattle she raised and on the health of the plantation.
+In 2012, after a bout of leaf rust decimated the farm, Maria decided to completely overhaul the agricultural practices and focus on producing higher quality, specialty grade coffee.

 ABOUT ANTIGUA GUATEMALA